Road to Perdition: Consequences of violence

 The film's title, Road to Perdition, is both Michael Sullivan and his son's destination town and a euphemism for Hell, a road that Sullivan desires to prevent his son from traveling.
 Sullivan, who chooses his violent path early on in life, considers himself irredeemable and seeks to save his son from a similar fate.
 Said Mendes, "[Sullivan] is in a battle for the soul of his son.
 Can a man who has led a bad life achieve redemption through his child?"
 Hanks described Sullivan as a man who achieved a comfortable status through violent means, whose likely repercussions he ignored.
-Sullivan is a good father and husband, but also has a job that requires him to be a violent killer.
+Sullivan is a good father and husband but also has a job that requires him to be a violent killer.
 The film explores this paradoxical dichotomy.
 When Sullivan is faced with the consequences, Hanks says, "At the moment we're dropped into the story, it is literally the last day of that false perspective."
 To keep Sullivan from justifying his violent actions in the film, Mendes omitted scenes in the final cut that had Sullivan explaining his background to his son.

 In the film, most of the numerous acts of violence are committed off-screen.
 The violent acts were also designed to be quick, reflecting the actual speed of violence in the real world.
-The focus was not on the direct victims of the perpetuated violence, but the impact of violence on the perpetrators or witnesses to the act.
+The focus was not on the direct victims of the perpetuated violence but on the impact of violence on the perpetrators or witnesses to the act.

 Fathers and sons

 The film also explores father-son relationships between Michael Sullivan and his son, Sullivan and his boss, John Rooney, and between Rooney and his son Connor.
-Sullivan simultaneously idolizes and fears Rooney, and Sullivan's son feels the same about his own father.
+Sullivan simultaneously idolizes and fears Rooney, and Sullivan's son feels the same about his father.
 Rooney's son, Connor, has none of Sullivan's redeeming qualities, and Rooney is conflicted about whom to protect: his biological son or his surrogate son.
 Connor is jealous of his father's relationship with Sullivan, which fuels his actions, ultimately causing a domino effect that drives the film.

 Because Sullivan shields his background from his son, his attempt to preserve the father-son relationship is actually harmful.
 Tragedy brings Sullivan and his son together.
 Sullivan escapes from the old world with his son, and the boy finds an opportunity to strengthen the relationship with his father.
 Tyler Hoechlin, who portrayed Michael Jr., explained, "His dad starts to realize that Michael is all he has now and how much he's been missing.
 I think the journey is of a father and son getting to know each other, and also finding out who they themselves are."